-If the community cards contain a pair, remember that you could be dealing with a full house, so the best Texas Hold’em strategy at this point is to proceed with caution.
+If the community cards contain a pair, remember that you could be dealing with a full house.
+So, the best Texas Hold’em strategy at this point is to proceed with caution.
 Ultimately, when you are confident that you have the best hand after the turn, make it difficult and expensive for your opponents to see the river.
-After the river, the choice of whether you check, bet, fold, or call can only be based on the perceived value of your cards.
+Afterward, the choice of whether you check, bet, fold, or call is based on the perceived value of your cards.
 The best Texas Hold’em strategy is if you think your opponent has a better hand, you shouldn’t bluff.

-To increase your chances of winning a Texas Hold’em tournament, you should know some key strategies, including game pace, finding your opponents, and other tips you can use during the competition.
-That being said, it is important to find the right strategies for you, so let’s see the essential Texas Hold’em tips and tricks in a tournament:
+To increase your chances of winning a Texas Hold’em tournament, you should know some key strategies.
+That includes game pace, finding your opponents, and other tips you can use during the competition.
+That being said, it is important to find the right strategies for you, so let’s see some essential Texas Hold’em tips and tricks in a tournament:

 There’s no secret that you should focus on playing the right games to increase your bottom line in tournaments.
 But how do you choose the proper games to spend your time and money on?
-The most effective Texas Hold’em tournament strategy is to play against weaker opponents and focus on playing in poker tournaments with soft fields and even overlays.
+The most effective Texas Hold’em tournament strategy is to play against weaker opponents.
+Instead, focus on playing in poker tournaments with soft fields and even overlays.

 In the middle phase of a tournament, the “danger zone” comes into play.
 There is an old saying that once you reach a stack of 20 big blinds, you are in serious trouble and the best Texas Hold’em strategy is to double up quickly.
 In other words, if you find yourself with less than 20 big blinds in the middle phase, you need to adjust your Texas Hold’em tournament strategy.
 You no longer have the advantage of playing speculative hands to see how the flop turns out.
 Instead, you should narrow your calls to stronger hands and try to go all-in to steal pots and re-build your stack.